 How you can travel the world from home.

 Parents have had a lot on their plate during the COVID pandemic.
 From home schooling the kids to needing to find ways to entertain them at home and at home only.
 Free online activities for kids were a life saver, especially for single parents, who didn’t get a break as they juggled full-time jobs, home schooling, chores, preparing meals, and more.
 But what if you have the travel itch?
-With no means to escape the humdrum of everyday life during the pandemic, many travel lovers, including us, turned to daydreaming about single parent holidays in 2021.
-But you can do more to pass the time until travel is back on: Put your hard-earned money aside for your next dream holiday, and, in the meantime, take the kids and travel the world virtually from your living room:
+With no means to escape the humdrum of everyday life during the pandemic, many travel lovers turned to daydreaming about their next family holiday.
+But you can do more to pass the time until travel is back on: Put your pennies aside to plan your post-lockdown dream holiday, and, in the meantime, take the kids and travel the world virtually from your living room: